tomography/tomobank/docs/source/data/docs.data.dynamic.rst

 the Swiss Light Source using the fast acquisition setup coupled with high-numerical-aperture macroscope optics :cite:`Buhrer:pp5135`.

 At the start of the experiment the cell was completely dry.
-During operation, water generated on the surface of the catalyst layer (Pt based, bright area in Figure 1) started to propagate through the porous fiber layer (carbon based gas diffusion layer located between the four channels), emerging in the channels.
+During operation, water generated on the surface of the catalyst layer (Pt based, bright area in image preview) started to propagate through the porous fiber layer (carbon based gas diffusion layer located between the four channels), emerging in the channels.
 A large water droplet can be clearly visually detected in the reconstructed channel region after the 115th time step (e.g. slice 364).